Advertiser Disclosure

 Final Thoughts

-For example, if you only travel once or twice per year, you may want to apply for the Chase Sapphire Preferred card instead — this card has some of the same benefits as the Chase Sapphire Reserve card, but with a lower annual fee of just $95.
+For example, if you travel only once or twice per year, you may want to apply for the Chase Sapphire Preferred card instead.
+This card has some of the same benefits as the Chase Sapphire Reserve card, but it has a lower annual fee of just $95.
+Or, if you want more benefits, check out the Amex Platinum card for luxury perks.
+This card gives you access to more lounges but has a harder-to-use airline credit and a higher annual fee.

 Frequently Asked Questions